 -Projects that are initiated by individuals currently residing in the Greater New Orleans area

--Projects that take place within the Greater New Orleans region (Orleans, St. Bernard, Plaquemines, Jefferson, St. Tammany Parishes or within a 50 mile radius of New Orleans in Louisiana)
+-Projects that take place within the Greater New Orleans region (Orleans, St. Bernard, Plaquemines, Jefferson, and St. Tammany Parishes or within a 50-mile radius of New Orleans in Louisiana)

 -Projects that have a strong visual arts component

 -Projects organized and implemented by (but not limited to) visual or performance artists, curators, writers, cultural organizers, collectives, collaboratives, or artist-run spaces